Interview with Tristan: Kundalini awakening and inner stillness

 This process of samyama, of releasing mental objects automatically into stillness, is a natural outcome of our spiritual path.
 As inner silence becomes more and more established, we find that when thoughts and emotions do arise, there is much less of a tendency to get attached to them, or to feed them with more thoughts and emotions and we find that we naturally let them go into stillness.
 Things arise and they dissolve and the stillness and silence remain.
 This is the natural process of samyama.

 All of the eight limbs of yoga are connected, so as things change with the last three limbs, this will also affect the other 5 limbs.
-It will affect the yamas and niyamas, because when things are automatically being released into silence, our conduct automatically becomes pure.
+It will affect the yamas and niyamas, because when things are automatically being released into silence, our conduct automatically becomes increasingly pure.
 If the intention to harm someone arises, it is simply released in silence and we do not act on it.
-At the same time, there is an energy that comes up within us, that is motivated by compassion and love.
+At the same time, there is an energy that comes up within us that is motivated by compassion and love.
 So, we find ourselves naturally being compelled to do actions that will help others in the world.

 The process of samyama is also very relevant for the process of self-development.
-The idea of self-development in yoga is really the process of moving from a state where we are identified with things that are not actually who we really are (the body and objects of the mind), to a state where we know who we really are.
+The idea of self-development in yoga is really the process of moving from a state where we are identified with things that are not actually who we really are (the body and objects of the mind and senses), to a state where we know who we really are.
 When we are identified with the body and with objects of the mind, such as thoughts, ideas, memories and feelings, it can be very hard to shift from that position.
-Even if we can understand intellectually that we are not a collection of temporary objects in the mind, but are rather the awareness that underlies them all, the attachments can be so strong, that we cannot move beyond these identifications.
+Even if we can understand intellectually that we are not a collection of temporary objects in the mind, but rather the awareness that underlies them all, the attachments can be so strong that we cannot move beyond these identifications.
 But as the process of samyama begins to arise, we find that when these attachments with objects of the mind arise, they are automatically released into stillness.
 Things that kept us attached to a false sense of self for years, simply begin to fall away, and no longer have any power.
 They lose their “sticky” quality.
 In their place we begin to notice that we are simply aware, before, during and after anything arises in the mind.
 We come to identify ourselves with this awareness, which is the witness.
-This process of the cultivation of the witness is a very powerful, if not the most powerful stage in the process of Self-realization.
+This process of the cultivation of the witness is a very powerful, if not the most powerful stage in the process of Self-realisation.

-Your Kundalini awakening occurred way back in 1991.
+SOFB: Your Kundalini awakening occurred way back in 1991.
 Currently in 2019 we are lucky that there is a lot of information available regarding Kundalini and its awakening but I imagine back in 1991 this was not the case.
 I have several questions regarding this:

-- Firstly for the benefit of those not quite sure can you describe what Kundalini and what it’s awakening actually is.
+- Firstly for the benefit of those not quite sure, can you describe what Kundalini and what it’s awakening actually is.